-Vegan Easter Candy
+Vegan Easter Candy Guide

-…at Whole Foods
+At Whole Foods

 YumEarth Giggles are a chewy fruit candy similar to Skittles (which also happen to be vegan), but these ones are non-GMO, organic, and contain no artificial flavors or colors.

-…at Trader Joe’s
+At Trader Joe’s

-These fruit jellies are made with real fruit extracts, no artificial flavors or colors, and pectin instead of gelatin.
+Trader Joe’s fruit jellies are made with real fruit extracts, no artificial flavors or colors, and pectin instead of gelatin.
 Trader Joe’s makes seasonal gummies and jellies throughout the year and most of them are vegan!

-…at Walmart/ Walgreens/CVS
+At Walmart/ Walgreens/CVS

 Stock may vary in stores, but you can find them on the Walmart website.